-Prior to the student's last semester, the Major Professor will recruit at least two other faculty or resource professionals to serve as graders of the professional paper.
+Prior to the student's last semester, the Major Professor, in collaboration with the student, will recruit at least two other faculty or resource professionals to serve as graders of the professional paper.
 At least one grader must be faculty in the School of Forestry, and at least two graders must be faculty or adjunct faculty at NAU.
 If desired, one grader may be a non-faculty professional working in forestry or a related discipline.
 The graders, including the Major Professor, will critique and approve an outline and scope of the professional paper within the first two weeks of the student's enrollment in FOR 689, and review and approve the paper, which is due the last day of class in the semester of student enrollment in FOR 689.
 A 2/3 vote of approval on a pass/fail basis by the grading committee is required for the student to pass FOR 689.

 The student must submit an electronic copy of the professional paper to the School of Forestry by emailing it to ForestryGraduateStudies@nau.edu.
 The student should obtain help from the School of Forestry Information Technology staff if the document is too large to send as an email attachment.
 Students will also complete Form 4 Report On Final Examination For Master of Forestry Degree and submit a fully signed copy to the School of Forestry.
+Check the 'No' box on the Graduate Application form http://nau.edu/GradCol/Student-Resources/Succeeding/Graduation/) for oral and written defense required.